The Bass Basin is located offshore between the southern tip of Victoria and the northern margin of Tasmania in the shallow waters of Bass Strait.

 Two additional production wells, Yolla-5 and Yolla-6, were drilled in 2015 and commenced production in August of that year.

-A wireline campaign conducted on Yolla in 2018 resulted in initial incremental gross production of 4 – 5 TJ/d.
+A wireline campaign conduct on Yolla in 2018 resulted in initial incremental gross production of 4 – 5 TJ/d.

 - Beach acquired its interests in the BassGas Project via the Lattice and Toyota Tsusho acquisitions.